 Structure-thermodynamic models, like those discussed above, can be very precise and provide important information about the links between composition, structure and properties.
 However, they suffer from an important drawback: a good knowledge of melt structure is required.
-While this can be achieved for silicate melts through Nuclear Magnetic Resonance spectroscopy for instance (e.g., Maekawa et al., 1991), such information is difficult to obtain for aluminosilicate compositions.
+While this can be achieved for silicate melts through, for instance, Nuclear Magnetic Resonance spectroscopy (e.g., Maekawa et al., 1991), such information is difficult to obtain for aluminosilicate compositions.
 For example, in their study of the repartition of Al between Qn SiO2 tetrahedral units (n is the number of bridging oxygens carried by the Q tetrahedral unit), Mysen et al. (2003) modeled the 29Si NMR spectra of aluminosilicate glasses.
-Their results highlight that such modeling is actually difficult because of the numerous Al-Si interactions that broaden the 29Si Nuclear Magnetic Resonance spectroscopy signals, making it difficult to determine with confidence the Qn speciation in Al-bearing silicate melts.
+Their results highlight the challenges of such modeling: the numerous Al-Si interactions broaden the 29Si Nuclear Magnetic Resonance spectroscopy signals, making it difficult to determine with confidence the Qn speciation in Al-bearing silicate melts.
 Raman spectroscopy may also be used (McMillan, 1984; Matson and Sharma, 1985; Merzbacher and White, 1991; Mysen, 1999), as testified by successful results for alkali silicate and aluminosilicate glasses (Mysen, 1990, 2007; Mysen and Frantz, 1992; Malfait et al., 2007; Zakaznova-Herzog et al., 2007; Koroleva et al., 2013; Nesbitt et al., 2021).
-However, the variations of the Raman peak cross sections, which allow converting Raman peak areas in Qn unit fractions, are actually not known with confidence for a broad range of glass compositions.
+However, the variations of the Raman peak cross sections, which allow converting Raman peak areas in Qn unit fractions, are not known with confidence for a broad range of glass compositions.
 Furthermore, the peak-fitting protocols can be subject to discussion, as shown by a lack of consensus visible when comparing different studies (e.g., compare the methods described in the studies of B. O. Mysen et al., 1982; Mysen, 1990; You et al., 2005; Malfait, 2009; Le Losq and Neuville, 2013; Le Losq et al., 2014; Bancroft et al., 2018; Nesbitt et al., 2019, 2021).
 In any cases, models that only rely on Qn fractions are incomplete as many other structural details affect the properties of aluminosilicate melts, such as changes in Al coordination with composition, temperature and pressure (Stebbins et al., 2000, 2008; Toplis et al., 2000; Allwardt et al., 2005a, b; Kiczenski et al., 2005; D.R.
 Neuville et al., 2008; D. R. Neuville et al., 2008; Le Losq et al., 2014; Morin et al., 2014; Drewitt et al., 2015), Al-Si ordering between tetrahedral units (Lee and Stebbins, 1999; Lee, 2005; Lee et al., 2016; Allu et al., 2018), or excess non-bridging oxygens (Stebbins and Xu, 1997; Stebbins et al., 1999; Oglesby et al., 2002; Iuga et al., 2005; Thompson and Stebbins, 2011, 2012, 2013; Xiang et al., 2013).
-From the above non-exhaustive depiction of the current state of our knowledge of melt structure, it appears that our limited knowledge of the complex polyhedral melt/glass structure currently limit the extension of thermodynamic models to multicomponent magmatic and industrial melt/glass compositions.
+From the above non-exhaustive depiction of the current state of our knowledge of melt structure, it appears that our incomplete knowledge of the complex polyhedral melt/glass structure currently limit the extension of thermodynamic models to multicomponent magmatic and industrial melt/glass compositions.